Department of Economics Senior Integrative Exercise ("COMPS")

 D. Dates and Procedures

-- Three sets of electronic files - the Abstract, the Comps Paper (including title), and relevant data, must be submitted in final form to the following: The Comps Supervisor, the Comps Archiving Coordinator for digital archiving in the Library and the Administrative Assistant (emailed as an MS-Word or pdf attachment to (email@example.com) no later than one week after final papers are submitted, by March 6 (Winter Term 2015) and by May 29 (Spring Term 2015).
-A digital file of your PowerPoint poster should also be submitted to the administrative assistant before the Comps Poster Session on May 28.
+5. Three sets of electronic files - the Abstract, the Comps Paper (including title), and relevant data, must be submitted in final form to the following: The Comps Supervisor, the Comps Archiving Coordinator for digital archiving in the Library and the Administrative Assistant (emailed as an MS-Word or pdf attachment to (email@example.com) no later than one week after final papers are submitted, by March 4 (Winter Term 2016) and by May 27 (Spring Term 2016).
+A digital file of your PowerPoint poster should also be submitted.

 II.
 Comprehensive Examination Option